‘Euphoria’ actor Angus Cloud dies at 25

-(KRON) – Angus Cloud, the actor best known for his role in the HBO series “Euphoria,” has been found dead at his family’s home in Oakland, according to multiple reports.
+(KRON) – Angus Cloud, the actor best known for his role in the HBO series “Euphoria,” has been found dead at his family’s home in Oakland, according to his publicist, Cait Bailey.

 In a statement sent to TMZ, the first outlet to report the death, Cloud’s family confirmed his passing: